Central Oklahoma Bronchos: Football

 The University of Central Oklahoma football team began in 1902 and has since compiled over 600 wins, two national championships, and 27 conference championships.
-As of 2016, the Bronchos were ranked fourth in NCAA Division II for total wins and ranked 12th in winning percentage (0.606).
+As of 2023, the Bronchos were ranked fifth in NCAA Division II for total wins.
+The Bronchos won several conference championships under Charles W. Wantland, Claude Reeds, and Dale E. Hamilton.
 In 1962, the Bronchos went 11–0 on the season and defeated Lenoir-Rhyne University (NC) 28–13 in the Camellia Bowl to claim its first NAIA national championship.
 Twenty years later, Central Oklahoma defended its home turf and defeated Colorado Mesa University (then Mesa State College) 14–11 in the NAIA national championship game to take its second title and finish the season with a 10–2 record.

-Despite its rich history in football, Central Oklahoma has struggled beginning in the late 2000s, posting a 29–58 record and attaining only two winning seasons since 2009.
+Despite its rich history in football, Central Oklahoma has struggled beginning in the late 2000s, posting five winning seasons since 2008.
 The decline in performance coincided with the NCAA's decision to place the Bronchos on three years probation for "lack of institutional control", starting in 2008.
 Chuck Langston, the Bronchos' head coach during the period when the rules violations occurred, was fired and replaced by Tracy Holland.
 As a result of penalties, UCO's roster was reduced from 100 players to 90 players each season during the probation, and Holland's win–loss record declined each year.
 In December 2011, Tracy Holland was fired as head coach after compiling a 15–29 record during his four seasons at the helm.
-The following month, Nick Bobeck, a UCO-alumnus and former fullback for the Bronchos, was hired to take the reins as head football coach at UCO.
+The following month, Nick Bobeck, a former fullback for the Bronchos, was hired to take the reins as head football coach at UCO.
 The Bronchos finished Bobeck's first two seasons with identical 2–8 records.
-In 2014 the Bronchos rebounded to finish third in the MIAA with an 8–3 record and a Mineral Water Bowl appearance.
-In 2015 the Bronchos finished with a 7–5 record victory and a victory in the Live United Texarkana Bowl.
-In 2016 UCO finished with a 3–8 record.
+In 2014, the Bronchos rebounded to finish third in the MIAA with an 8–3 record and a Mineral Water Bowl appearance.
+The Bronchos subsequently made appearances in the Live United Texarkana Bowl, the Corsicana Bowl, and the C.H.A.M.P.S.
+Heart of Texas Bowl winning all three games.
+The Bronchos are currently led by head coach Adam Dorrel who took over the program beginning with the 2022 season.

-The Bronchos play their home games at Chad Richison Stadium, a 10,000 capacity football stadium built in 1965.
+The Bronchos play their home games at Chad Richison Stadium, a 12,000 capacity football stadium built in 1965.
 The Bronchos have enjoyed nine undefeated home seasons and are 5–1 in playoff games at the venue.
-As of 2016, their current record at home stands at 168–97–5, a 62.9 winning percentage.
+As of 2023, their current record at home stands at 177–103–5, a .630 winning percentage.